Andrey Petrikovets, MD, FACOG

 Due to major advances in surgical technology, surgery is safer today than ever before.
 With robotic-assisted surgery, urogynecology specialist Andrey Petrikovets, MD, FACOG, performs complex surgical procedures with precision and control.
-To schedule a consultation with the surgical expert, call the Downtown Los Angeles or Glendale, California, office or use the online booking tool to request an appointment.
+To schedule a consultation with the surgical expert, call the Downtown Los Angeles, California, office or use the online booking tool to request an appointment.

 Robotic-assisted surgery is a form of minimally invasive surgery that uses specially designed robotic arms to assist with the surgical procedure.
 These robotic arms allow for improved precision and flexibility during procedures.

 Dr. Petrikovets uses the da Vinci® surgical system to perform his robotic-assisted surgeries.
 This advanced surgical system is equipped with four robotic arms that he controls with his hands and feet from a special surgical console in the surgery room.